“Can my rights to firearms be restored after a conviction for a misdemeanor crime of domestic violence?”

 For convictions that are outside the federal “misdemeanor crime of domestic violence” definition, no further court action should be necessary.

-The Federal Law Puts the States in Charge
+The Federal Law Recognizes: the States are in Charge

 The states can restore gun rights after a domestic conviction: The courts summarize the legal history, and current law, that the states decide: